 The new victim is identified as John Doe 3 in the civil lawsuit.

 The lawsuit states that Doe 3 was isolated and sexually abused by Gardner in a locked classroom during the 2001-2002 and/or the 2002-2003 school years.

-Alleged victim of accused Sierramont Middle School teacher Ronald Gardner claims abuse started when he was in the 8th grade.
+The initial lawsuit: Alleged victim of accused Sierramont Middle School teacher Ronald Gardner claims abuse started when he was in the 8th grade.

-The student was identified as John Doe in the lawsuit.
+The student in the initial lawsuit filed by Corsiglia, McMahon & Allard was identified as John Doe in the complaint.

-The lawsuit claims that Gardner exhibited numerous grooming behaviors preceding the abuse, including spending time with male students before and after school, driving students in his car to and from school, making inappropriate comments to and/or in front of students, and hugging students.
+The lawsuit claimed that Gardner exhibited numerous grooming behaviors preceding the abuse, including spending time with male students before and after school, driving students in his car to and from school, making inappropriate comments to and/or in front of students, and hugging students.

-On at least one occasion, according to the lawsuit, a DISTRICT janitor nearly caught Gardner engaging in a sexual act with plaintiff.
+On at least one occasion, according to the lawsuit, a District janitor nearly caught Gardner engaging in a sexual act with plaintiff.
 As the janitor was about to enter Gardner’s classroom after instructional hours, Gardner scrambled to pull up his pants.
 The janitor then entered the classroom and observed plaintiff alone with Gardner.
 The janitor took no action to report his observations.

 After nearly being caught, Gardner began placing a couch in front of the door and a note on the door warning that the door should not be opened because one of his lizards or birds was loose and could get out.
 District employees failed to question these actions by Gardner.

 As a result, Gardner sexually assaulted the plaintiff, including masturbation, oral copulation and sexual intercourse states the lawsuit.